-As I previously mentioned, this won't just be a series of staccato-like quick cuts from one shot to another.
+This won't just be a series of staccato-like quick cuts from one shot to another.
 We'll vary the rhythm and cadence, slowing sequences down to linger on an image and infuse it with meaning, then speed things up to reinject energy.

 This ebb and flow of pace and rhythm will feel like waves that give our film dynamism and vitality.
 Keeping it unexpected and unpredictable.
 Music will also play a huge part in the edit.
-It's the heartbeat of our film and will set the tone and rhythm, so it would be good to have the track before the shoot so we can better anticipate timings.
+It's the heartbeat of our film and will set the tone and rhythm.

-Bringing this all together will require an instinctive editor, with a deft, flexible approach and an innate understanding of pacing.
-One capable of combining different vignettes with a range of transitions, whether through camera movement, action, or compositional matches, into an audiovisual symphony unified around our concept of breaking out of boxes.
+Bringing this all together will require an instinctive editor with an innate understanding of pacing.
+One capable of combining different vignettes with a range of transitions, whether through camera movement, action, or compositional matches.

-And we'll create transitions that can be adapted for the 7 vignettes in the :60 spot and the ...(insert number)... in the :45 spot, but will prioritise the latter as this version will be going to the Super Bowl.
+We'll create transitions that can be adapted for the 7 vignettes in the :60 spot and :45 spot, but will prioritise the latter as this version will be going to the Super Bowl.